-In certain circumstances, we may consider that both the existing owner and the incoming owner of the land are the owners for land tax purposes.
-In particular, you are considered the owner (but not the only owner) if:
+For land tax purposes, and in certain circumstances, we may consider that both the existing owner and the incoming owner of the land are owners.
+In particular, you are considered the owner, but not the only owner, if:

-- You have disposed of the land (e.g. under a contract of sale or a declaration of trust, etc.) but retain possession of it,
+- you have disposed of the land (e.g. under a contract of sale or a declaration of trust) but retain possession of it

-A purchaser or assignee/transferee of a purchase on credit or deferred payment is also the owner of land.
+A purchaser or assignee or transferee of a purchase on credit or deferred payment is also the owner of land.